 - Product type and potency

-- The ratio of THC to CBD in a given product
+- The ratio of THC to CBD

 Generally, lower-dose THC products contain between 1 and 5 milligrams.
 Long-term users with higher tolerances may be comfortable at the 10mg microdosing level.
 Most guides recommend starting with a 2.5mg dose and adjusting up or down from there.
 When testing to establish your ideal amount, wait at least two hours between doses to see the full effects.